sorinc03/swift-workshop/README.md

 We explored the power of AutoLayout, stack views and table views.
 Please find the files [here](https://github.com/csr/swift-workshop/tree/master/Session%202/Puppies).

+### Session 3

+We did a coding challenge!
+Let's see if we can build a list featuring all the puppies.
+3...
+2...
+1.. go!
+Don't worry, we'll be helping out along the session.

+### Session 4

+We reviewed the coding challenge and introduced new concepts such as navigating between view controllers using navigation controllers and animations.

 ### Questions

 Please reach out to us on the #swift-workshop channel on Slack.